NGSS Assessment System

 Twig Science Next Gen multiple choice assessments are a summative tool intended to be assigned at the end of a module.
 They can be used to assess student understanding of concepts and identify areas of weakness.

 Each question is correlated to an NGSS standard and a Depth of Knowledge level.
-Assessments are multidimensional in nature, and they reflect the multiple choice items in Component A of the California Science Test.
+Assessments are multidimensional in nature, and they reflect the multiple choice items in state science tests.